mind-scraper/mind-scraper.github.io/2-thermo_pw-phenol_free_energy/misc/README.md

-This directory contains input and pseudopotential files used in the tutorial.
+This directory contains input, output, and pseudopotential files of the tutorial.
-I put outputs for successful calculation in the "output" directory, just as a reference.